Sourced from the world’s purest commercial deposit of white pumice, SoilRox™ is effective, economical, sustainable, and ready to blend into soil.

 SoilRox™ Tech Data

-SoilRox™ is an Amorphous (no crystalline structure) Aluminum Silicate made primary of Silicon Dioxide (76.2%), Aluminum Oxide (13.5%) and less than 2% of several other oxides—Ferric Oxide, Sodium Oxide, Potassium Oxide, Calcium Oxide, Titanium Oxide.
-As detailed above, pumice has a long in-soil lifespan, but it microbes in the soil will slowly break it down on a molecular level, making the Silicon Dioxide, Calcium, Potassium and other oxides available as trace nutrients to growing plants.
+SoilRox™ is an Amorphous (no crystalline structure) Aluminum Silicate made primarily of Silicon Dioxide (76.2%), Aluminum Oxide (13.5%) and less than 2% of several other oxides—Ferric Oxide, Sodium Oxide, Potassium Oxide, Calcium Oxide, Titanium Oxide.
+As detailed above, pumice has a long in-soil lifespan, but microbes in the soil will slowly break it down on a molecular level, making the Silicon Dioxide, Calcium, Potassium and other oxides available as trace nutrients to growing plants.

 SoilRox is pH neutral (7.2) and will not alter the acidity or alkalinity of your soil or potting media.